safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 > 💡 **Info!** At this point, you can apply your terraform code with `terraform apply`.
 Every time you `apply` changes, Terraform asks you to confirm the actions you've told it to run.
 Type "yes".

-## Provision alert conditions for defined Alert Policy
+## Add alert conditions in the alert policy

-Next, add alert conditions for your application based on the four golden signals: latency, traffic, errors, and saturation.
+Let's add alert conditions based on the four golden signals: latency, traffic, errors, and saturation.
 Apply these alert conditions to the alert policy you created in the previous step.

 ```hcl
 # Low throughput